doppl3r/smartrecruiters-import/readme.md

-# IDX SmartRecruiters WordPress Plugin
+# SmartRecruiters WordPress Plugin

-The IDX SmartRecruiters plugin includes the following features:
+The SmartRecruiters plugin includes the following features:

 - Automatically import jobs from SmartRecruiters into WordPress pages using the SmartRecruiters Webhook API
 - Manually import jobs from SmartRecruiters' into WordPress job pages using the SmartRecruiters Job API